aaliswalker/CODSOFT/README.md

 - **Project 3: [Sales Prediction]**
   - This time I used simple linear regression
   - Using a rather small dataset to make sales forecast
-  - labelled TASK4 with the Sales Prediction Database
+  - labelled TASK4 with the advertising Database

 ## Getting Started